robertblackwell/network_c_http/readme.md

 This project is an experiment in __'C'__.

-Specifically the intent is to implement two simple __http servers__ in the 'C' language without the use of external ibraries (see below for the one exception to this goal).
+Specifically the intent is to implement two simple __http servers__ in the 'C' language without the use of external libraries (see below for the one exception to this goal) in order to understand what is required at the socket and epoll level, and to get more experience with structuring code and data structures in 'C'.

-There are two implementations of a simple Http server.

--   `http_in_c/sync_app/sync_app.c` contains the `main()` function for a traditional multi-threaded server that performs all I/O in synchronous mode.

--   `http_in_c/async_app/async_app.c` contains the `main()` function for an event based multi-threaded server that performs all I/O in async or no-wait mode.
-This server uses `e-poll` to handle events via a home grown event loop.

-Both servers respond to `GET` requests only and only for a small number of `targets`.

-Those `targets` are

-- '/',
-- '/echo',
-- '/file'

-The first two respond with html pages that are constructed on the fly (using 'C' code in the server) while the last reads an entirely static page from a file.

-There are a number of limitations and design choices for each implementation.
-I will discuss those below.

-## Parsing HTTP/1.1 messages

-This turned out to be the most technically demanding individual task in the project.
+## the library exception

+As it turns out one of the more complicated aspects of http servers is the parsing of http messages (requests and responses).

 While the http1.1 format seems superficially simple the details quickly become onerous and the task large.